crlandsc/Music-Demixing-with-Band-Split-RNN/README.md

 │   │   ├── __init__.py
 │   │   ├── bandsplitrnn.py         - file with the model itself
 │   │   └── pl_model.py             - file with Pytorch-Lightning Module for training and validation pipeline
+│   ├── notebooks                   - directory with notebooks for audio pre-processing │   │   └── *.py
 │   ├── utils                       - directory with utilities for evaluation and inference pipelines │   │   └── *.py
 │   ├── evaluate.py                 - script for evaluation pipeline